Refined Risk Bounds for Unbounded Losses via Transductive Priors: Logistic Regression

 Meanwhile, the sequential learning of logistic loss in the inductive setting has been extensively studied, both statistically and computationally, with various boundedness assumptions on the covariates $x_1,\dots,x_T$ and the optimal comparator $\thstar$ (see \citet{kakade2004online,foster2018logistic,shamir2020logistic,jezequel2021mixability} and references therein).
 However, it is crucial to obtain a regret bound without such assumptions, as, for instance, in the simplest case of linearly separable data, the norm of $\thstar$ can be infinite. \looseness=-1

-We provide the first non-asymptotic, tight upper bound for the minimax excess risk for transductive logistic regression without any assumptions on the covariates $x_1,\dots,x_T$ or the optimal comparator $\thstar$.
-Importantly, in \cref{sec:computational}, we discuss implementable versions of our algorithms that are guaranteed to converge to the optimal solution, with the only caveat that the number of iterations required may grow exponentially with the dimension in the worst-case scenario.
+We provide the first non-asymptotic, tight upper bound on the regret for transductive logistic regression without any assumptions on the covariates $x_1,\dots,x_T$ or the optimal comparator $\thstar$.
+Importantly, in \cref{sec:computational}, we discuss practical implementable versions of our algorithms that are guaranteed to converge to the optimal solution, with the only caveat that the number of iterations required may grow exponentially with the dimension in the worst-case scenario.
 In the specific case of random design logistic regression, we achieve in \cref{sec:complog} a truly polynomial time implementation.